pyston/pyston_v1/CONTRIBUTING.md

 ## Contributing to Pyston

+#### Pull Requests

-To contribute to Pyston, you need to to sign the [Dropbox Contributor License Agreement](https://opensource.dropbox.com/cla/), if you haven't already.
+Before a pull request can be merged, you need to to sign the [Dropbox Contributor License Agreement](https://opensource.dropbox.com/cla/).

 Please make sure to run the tests (`make test`) on your changes.